Superradiance in acoustic black hole: Conclusion

 \section{Conclusion}

-In conclusion, our analysis has provided a first understanding of the superradiant mode in ABHs.
+In conclusion, our analysis has provided a first understanding of the superradiant mode in the solid material ABHs.
 By examining the radial equations of ABH both inside and outside the boundary, we derive the superradiant mode formulas.
-Our results reveal that the internal structure of ABH significantly weakens the superradiant amplification compared to a regular cylinder due to the sound absorption properties of ABH.
-In addition, the relation between sound wave frequency and angular velocity is studied in simulation, and the generation process of superradiation mode in acoustic black holes is shown.
-This study also shows the importance of the properties of the fiber material in generating the superradiant mode and further research is needed to fully understand different materials.
+Our results reveal that the internal structure of ABH significantly weakens superradiant amplification compared to a regular cylinder, due to its sound-absorbing properties.
+In addition, the relation of sound-wave frequency and angular velocity is investigated in simulations, and the generation of the superradiant mode in acoustic black holes is demonstrated.
+This study also demonstrates the importance of the fiber material's properties in generating the superradiant mode, and further research is needed to fully understand the properties of different materials.
 Our study has important implications for the superradiant experiments.
-Hopefully, we can observe the superradiant phenomenon by selecting appropriate acoustic materials and optimizing experimental conditions, In summary, the combination of semi-analytical and simulation methods has allowed us to have a deeper understanding of the superradiant phenomenon in ABHs and its comparison with a regular cylinder.
-Our results have important implications for the detection of the superradiant effect in experiments and provide valuable guidance for future research in this area.
+We can observe the superradiant phenomenon by selecting appropriate acoustic materials and optimizing experimental conditions.
+Moreover, the solid material ABH model and rotating draining bathtub ABH model show superradiance of the same magnitude at the same physical scales, aligning with extremal Kerr black hole predictions.
+Moreover, the solid material ABH has the most degrees of freedom.
+This result offers a key theoretical framework for clarifying the fundamental mechanism of superradiance in GR black holes.
+In summary, the combination of semi-analytical and simulation methods has allowed us to have a deeper understanding of the superradiant phenomenon in ABHs and its comparison with a regular cylinder.
+Our results have important implications for the experimental detection of the superradiant effect and provide valuable guidance for future research in this area.